aevri/barrie-bear/barrie_bear.md

 good" asked Mr. Weasel, who was rather hurt by Barrie-Bear's rather terse remark.
 "My house is flooded and all you can say is 'good'."
 "Well - er — I didn't mean good-good" replied Barrie-Bear.
-"I meant good no serious damage has acourred," he said, "I didn't mean to imply that it was good that your den had been flooded."
+"I meant good no serious damage has occurred," he said, "I didn't mean to imply that it was good that your den had been flooded."
 Against his better judgment he told Mr. Weasel that he could come and stay with him for a day or two until it had dried out, that is as long as you